funvill/funvill.github.io/_posts/2008-06-06-how-to-make-a-cminmaxavg-class.md

 ---
-layout: post
+layout: single
 title: How to make a CMinMaxAvg class
 date: 2008-06-06 13:21
-author: funvill
-comments: true
-categories: [Development, Tips and Tricks]
+categories: blog, [Development, Tips and Tricks]
 ---
 I got asked how to create a simple averaging class.
 If you where feeling smart you could enhance this class in to a template class for a object that has the =,+,&gt;,&lt; operator.
 But I'm feeling lazy today.